josefadamcik/josefadamcik.cz/_posts/2019-11-02-esp8266-based-room-conditions-monitor-part-1.md

 Mainly:

 - USB to serial converter, which is powered all the time and affects.
-Some people just disable theirs on the DEV board.
+Some people just disable theirs on the DEV board, for example by de-soldering.
 - Voltage regulator (5V->3.3V) which also uses some power when used.
-- Sometimes some LEDs or other components on the board.
+- Depending on the board, some LEDs or other components on the board.

 The next step was to use ESP8266 without a DEV board to have better control over power consumption.
 I found cute [breakout boards for ESP8266 (link to Aliexpress, not an affiliate link)][espadapter] which allowed me to do some prototyping.